mgimond/Colby-summer-git-workshop-2021/git.md

 ```
 The above message indicates that Git has a snapshot of the most recent state of your project folder.

-## Creating a second snapshot of your repo
+## Create a second snapshot of your repo

 Next, you will make changes to the `fruits.txt` file, then create a snapshot of this project folder's modified state.